3DBAG/3dbag-docs/docs/en/delivery/gpkg.md

 ## GeoPackage in 3D in QGIS

-When opening a 3D BAG file in QGIS (by dragging the file or going to `Layer` -> `Add Layer` -> `Add Vector Layer...`), you can choose which layers to import.
+When opening a 3DBAG file in QGIS (by dragging the file or going to `Layer` -> `Add Layer` -> `Add Vector Layer...`), you can choose which layers to import.
 In QGIS 3 it is possible to view the 3D layers in the 3D viewer (exact steps may vary between versions):

 1. Adjust the `Layer Properties`.
 Go to the `3D View` tab and change `No Symbols` to `Single Symbol` and adjust the settings to your preference.
 In older QGIS 3 versions you will find the button `Enable 3D renderer` instead.